fernandozuher/naoqi_webots/README.md

 - Operating System: Linux.

-    This refactored version works only on Linux.
+...This refactored version works only on Linux.
 The support for Windows and OSX were temporarily removed in order to improve readability and maintenance of the code.

 - Compiler: Standard GCC compiler suite.

 - Webots: https://cyberbotics.com/

-    Set the WEBOTS_HOME environment variable to point to the Webots installation folder, as documented in the Webots user guide.
+...Set the WEBOTS_HOME environment variable to point to the Webots installation folder, as documented in the Webots user guide.
 Also add WEBOTS_HOME/lib to your library path through the terminal:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$WEBOTS_HOME/lib

 - Choregraphe: https://developer.softbankrobotics.com/nao6/downloads/nao6-downloads-linux

-    The last version of Webots (R2020b in August 2020) has a model of NAOv5.
+...The last version of Webots (R2020b in August 2020) has a model of NAOv5.
 NAOv6 is not supported.
 So you should use NAOv5 in Choregraphe too.
 Modify that in Choregraphe: Edit -> Preferences -> Virtual Robot, in the field "Robot model" select "NAO H25 (V50)".
 ![naov5](https://github.com/fernandozuher/naoqi_webots/blob/master/readme_images/naov5.png)

 Last execution done in: